splanck/vento/README.md

 - **About Box**: Press `CTRL-A` to see information about the product, version, and GPL message.
 - **Delete Current Line**: Press `CTRL-D` to delete the current line.
 - **Word Navigation**: Use `CTRL-F` to move forward to the next word and `CTRL-B` to move backward to the previous word.
+- **Customizable Configuration**: Tailor Vento to your liking with custom settings.

 ## What's Coming Up (Maybe)